North Carolina Republicans pitch Congress maps that could help them pick up 3 or 4 seats next year

 The state Supreme Court agreed in April that legislators could take another crack at drawing their own district boundaries for use through the 2030 elections because the premise upon which they drew the maps used in 2022 was wrongly decided by the previous Democratic majority on the court.

-Cooper blasted Wednesday’s maps as “gerrymandering on steroids” by Republicans who “have used race and political party to create districts that are historically discriminatory and unfair.”
+In a release, Cooper blasted Wednesday’s maps as “gerrymandering on steroids” by Republicans who “have used race and political party to create districts that are historically discriminatory and unfair.”

 Republicans gained enough seats during the 2022 elections that they were one additional House victory shy of holding veto-proof majorities in both chambers.
 They reached that goal in April after a House Democrat switched parties.
 Legislative leaders are now aiming to retain those supermajorities, which they’ve used to override all 19 of Cooper’s vetoes this year.